EV Deals & Incentives

 Can I get the EV charger tax credit if I already installed one?

-Yes, if the installation occurred after the credit was enacted and you haven't already claimed it.
-The Section 30C residential credit covers 30% of hardware and installation costs up to $1,000 — and it applies to installations completed between 2023 and June 30, 2026.
+Only for installations completed on or before June 30, 2026 — the credit has expired for anything installed after that date.
+If your charger was placed in service between 2023 and the deadline and you haven't already claimed it, the Section 30C residential credit covers 30% of hardware and installation costs up to $1,000.
 Save your receipts for the charger itself, any electrical panel work, and the permit fees, then claim via IRS Form 8911 on your tax return.